jp7677/dxvk-nvapi/README.md

 # NVAPI D3D11 implmentation for [DXVK](https://github.com/doitsujin/dxvk)

-This repository provide a very (very very) basic implementation of the NVAPI extensions for DXVK.
+This repository provide a very (very very) basic proof-of-concept implementation of the NVAPI extensions for DXVK.
 It is mostly a direct copy DXVK-AGS, but adjusted for NVAPI.

-This implementation currently advertises:
+This implementation currently advertises `Depth bounds test` only.

-- Depth bounds test

 This implemenation has been tested with a single game only: Assetto Corsa Competizione, based on Unreal Engine 4.
 Due to the complexity of the API this implementation wont most likely work with anything else.
 Unreal Engine 4 is so kind to query every method is uses before actually using a method.
 Any engine or program that uses the NVAPI methods directly will fail.